Key Career Documentation Rules

 Changing Your Story as You Move Up

-As someone who helps people develop their careers, I advise that the STAR method isn't just one fixed template; it changes as you get more senior.
-As you move up, what you focus on in your "Action" changes from doing the work yourself to using your thinking to influence things, and the "Result" changes from finishing a task to changing the whole company for the better.
-Here is how you should use Cruit to adjust your story for three levels of seniority.
+The STAR method isn't one fixed template.
+It changes as you move up.
+What you focus on in your "Action" shifts from doing the work yourself to using your judgment to influence outcomes, and the "Result" shifts from finishing a task to changing how the whole team or company operates.
+Here is how to use Cruit to adjust your STAR story for three levels of seniority.
+For deeper guidance on crafting your overall career story, see our post on how to craft your professional narrative.

 The Capable Worker